cadolphs/advent_of_code_2020/day20/README.md

 In that case, we can just grab _any_ puzzle piece, in the standard rotation and then go searching for tiles that fit there.

+Alternatively we could build a graph where nodes are tuples (tile, side) and two nodes have an edge if those tile's sides fit together.
+Then we can see if there's nodes with only exactly one connection, and go from there.